Definition and characterization of supersmooth functions on superspace based on Fr\'echet-Grassmann algebra: The definition and characterization of supersmooth functions on FG-algebra

 or simply by

 \end{defn}

 \begin{remark} (1) We only use the derivatives defined above which are called the {\it left derivatives} with respect to odd variables.
-Because, after bringing the variable $\theta_{\bf{K}}$ to the left in each monomial, we replace it with $1$.
 (Some people call these as right derivatives, cf. Vladimirov and Volovich~\cite{VV83}, etc.) Similarly, we define the {\it right derivatives} with respect to odd variables as follows: Put

-For $ f \in \CSS^{(r)} ({\mathfrak{U}}:{\fC})$, $ j=1,2, \cdots ,m $ and $ s = 1,2, \cdots ,n$, we put
+For $ f \in \CSS^{(r)} ({\mathfrak{U}}:{\fC})$, $ j=1,2, {\cdots} ,m $ and $ s = 1,2, {\cdots} ,n$, we put

-where $r(a)= \sum_{{\bf{J}}=s+1}^{n} a_j $. $F^{(r)}_{{A}}(X)$ are called the (right) partial derivatives of $f$ with respect to $ X_{{A}} $ at $ X = (x, \theta ) $ and are denoted by
+where $r(a)= \sum_{{j}=s+1}^{n} a_j $. $F^{(r)}_{A}(X)$ are called the (right) partial derivatives of $f$ with respect to $ X_{A} $ at $ X = (x, \theta ) $ and are denoted by

 for $ j=1,2,{\cdots},m $ and $ s = 1,2,{\cdots},n.$